fixie/fixie.assertions/README.md

 If your operation fails to throw at all:

 ```
-divideByZero should have thrown System.DivideByZeroException but did not
+divideByZero should have thrown System.DivideByZeroException but did not.
 ```

 If your operation throws the right exception type, but with the wrong message: